syncfusion-content/maui-docs/MAUI/DatePicker/overview.md

 * **Header view**: The Date Picker allows you to add the header text and customize it.

-* **Column header view**: The .NET MAUI Date Picker supports a customizable column header view to separate headings for each column.
+* **Column header view**: The .NET MAUI Date Picker provides pre-defined column header text and also you can customize it.

 * **Footer view**: Provides validation buttons (OK and Cancel) in the footer view.
 The footer text and background color can be customized.